trumpdo197/custom-sticky/README.md

 Terry Do (hou.dobaotrung@gmail.com)

 ## Overview
 Custom Sticky is small, free open-source plugin which helps you in making sidebar sticks on scrolling and stay where it is instead of returning its original position when unsticking.
+This is mainly used for sticky sidebars.

 ## Usage
 	$("#yoursidebar").customSticky();